brokensandals/codger/README.md

 ## Using Skeletons

-Register a skeleton:

-    codger skeleton git://example.com/boilerplate.git

-Run it in a new folder:
+Run in a new folder:

     codger gen boilerplate monumental-endeavor

-Or run it in the current working directory:
+Or run in the current working directory:

     codger gen boilerplate